-The Painters were drawn to their Georgian Revival home in Five Points because they love classic architecture and the charming neighborhood with its walk-able streets was idyllic.
+The Painters were drawn to their Georgian Revival home because they love classic architecture and the charming neighborhood with its walk-able streets was idyllic.
 "We really love the gracious common spaces a Georgian Revival offers when you walk in the front door," says Molly.
-"Plus, we love walking to Third Place, our favorite coffee shop, and other haunts like Hayes Barton Pharmacy and Rialto Theater."
-Originally designed by famed Raleigh architect William Deitrick, the couple wanted the first priority to be maintaining the integrity of the architecture while also making it more livable for their active family of five.
-They called on architect Richard Hall, along with Joel Williams of Williams Realty and Building Company to be their renovation team.
-"Joel is known for his impeccable craftsmanship, his knowledge of old homes and his attention to detail," raves Molly.
-"And it didn't hurt that he and I grew up across the street from each other in Raleigh."
+The couple wanted the first priority to be maintaining the integrity of the architecture while also making it more livable for their active family of five.

-Though the project would be challenging, trying to merge the original home with a new addition, not to mention matching the original brick exterior with the new wing, Molly says the 18month process was seamless.
+Though the project would be challenging, trying to merge the original home with a new addition, not to mention matching the original brick exterior with the new wing, Molly says the 18-month process was seamless.
 "Larry Irwin was our superintendent," explains Molly, "and he did a fabulous job on the day to day management."
 While the ceilings were being replaced with sheetrock, the HVAC and plumbing was replaced as well, and landscape designer Frank Liggett moved the rose garden from the back yard, which was in the way of the addition.
 "I was thrilled that Frank was able to create an inviting rose garden in the new space," says Molly.
 "It's our refuge in the spring, summer and fall when the roses are in bloom."

 A designer herself, Molly took to completing the look of their home, calling on her background in fashion (she worked at Ralph Lauren in New York City), as well as her own family.
 "My three girls are all extremely creative and individual," she offers.
 "They provide a lot of inspiration."
 Molly continues, saying that she also took inspiration from her favorite designer Kelly Wearstler and fashion designer Lela Rose.
 "Her style is feminine, yet edgy and cool."
 She keeps her textile background close with etches taken right from the Ralph Lauren draft tables, framed and hung as art in various places around the home.
-Molly also sought advice from her local designer friends and colleagues Katherine Connell, and Betty Nelson of Eatmans.